 In doing so, a vet or shelter that scans your dog’s microchip will be able to see that the dog is lost in addition to knowing exactly who to call in order to reunite them with you.
 It’s also important to keep in mind that getting a microchip implanted is not a GPS tracker.

-A microchip does not tell you where your dog is located; it just provides contact information for your dog should their chip be scanned.
+A microchip does not tell you where your dog is located; it just provides contact information for your dog should their chip be scanned, which should be done if someone finds a lost dog.

 Because of this, it’s not a bad idea to invest in a GPS tracker* (Amazon Affiliate Link) for your dog.
 This is particularly useful for when a dog gets lost or runs off during the hot summer months or cold winter months when it can become more dangerous for your dog in just a few hours.